David R. Shonnard

 Bioproccess Engineering / Renewable Bio-Based Fuels

-Research in these areas employ a range of conversion approaches, including molecular biology techniques for enzymatic hydrolysis of lignocellulosic biomass and acidcatalyzed hydrolysis of woody biomass, forest products wastewater streams, and residuals from the agricultural sector.
+Research in these areas employ a range of conversion approaches, including molecular biology techniques for enzymatic hydrolysis of lignocellulosic biomass and acid catalyzed hydrolysis of woody biomass.
+Thermochemical process engineering includes micropyrolysis and pilot-scale fast pyrolysis.
+Biomass feedstocks include forest biomass, forest residuals, municipal solid waste, forest products wastewater streams, energy crops (hybrid poplar, switchgrass, willow), and residuals from the agricultural sector (corn stover, cane bagasse, rice straw).

 Links of Interest